Why It’s Important To Have A Good Homepage Design

 Now, imagine if the messaging throughout that website wasn’t addressing the questions you had about divorce, and wasn’t doing anything to assure you that their service can help you in this stressful time.

 Would you select this firm to handle your divorce?
+Probably not.

 Some factors that will give the impression of a poor website include:

 - Messaging that does not align with your brand